project-89/PSI89v1/README.md

 - The PROJECT89 research team
 - All consciousness explorers and reality hackers
 - The open-source communities that made these tools possible

+## Fixes

+Error message when saving a new journal entry

+To fix this problem, modify the permissions of the "journal" directory by adding execution rights like this:

+sudo chmod a+x user_data/journal
+And it works 😉
+-Trezheur